Naples School of Economics — Course Instructor

 University of Mannheim — Teaching Assistant

-• Description: A graduate-level introduction to measure-theoretic probability and mathematical statistics for econometrics and economic theory.
+• A graduate-level introduction to measure-theoretic probability and mathematical statistics for econometrics and economic theory.

 Yale University — Teaching Fellow